thunderbird/thunderbird-android/docs/engineering/rfcs/0003-render-inline-images-in-plain-text-messages.md

     correctly by default.

-- **Hide all inline images from the attachment list (body-only).** Consistent with how Android treats `cid:` inline images today. **Rejected** because it removes the easy save affordance and diverges from Desktop, which lists named inline images.  ***Note**: TfA supports long-press to save on inline images, but it isn't as explicit as on Desktop.*
+- **Hide all inline images from the attachment list (body-only).** Consistent with how Android treats `cid:` inline images today.
+  - **Rejected** because it removes the explicit save/discovery affordance.
+Thunderbird for Android supports long-press save on inline images, but that is less visible than the attachment UI.

-- **Do nothing.** Leave these images as attachments. **Rejected:** It is a visible cross-product inconsistency on a common message shape.
+- **Do nothing.** Leave these images as attachments.
+  - **Rejected:** It is a visible cross-product inconsistency on a common message shape.

 ## Risks & Drawbacks